primaza/primaza/docs/book/src/tutorials/discovery/manual-registration.md

 # Manual Registration of a Registered Service

-To manually register a service we need to create the RegisteredService and, if needed, a Secret containing service's secret data.
+To manually register a service you need to create the RegisteredService and, if needed, a Secret containing service's secret data.

 ## Tutorial